emmawalshdev/living-landscapes/README.md

 ![Opportunity/Problem table](assets/images/misc/importvia.jpg)

-While becoming an industry leader is important to company it is not viable in this release.
+While becoming an industry leader is important to the company it is not viable in this release.

 ### User Stories

 #### Client stories
-* As a prospective client, I would like to find an 'about' section on the website, so that I can learn about the company, it's services and the qualifications of the staff.
+* As a prospective client, I would like to find an 'about' section on the website, so that I can learn about the company, its services and the qualifications of the staff.

-* As a prospective client, I would like to be able to send an online enquiry, so that I can receive additional information.
+* As a prospective client, I would like to be able to send an online inquiry, so that I can receive additional information.

-* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online enquiry and clearly be able to view a business telephone number and call-times.
+* As a client who would prefer to speak over the phone rather than email, I would like to be able to request a call-back to an online inquiry and clearly be able to view a business telephone number and call-times.

 * As a prospective client, I would like to view a portfolio of past work, so that I can know what to expect.